DaveGut/Test-Code/README.md

 # Upgrade Instructions:
+Recommendation:  Upgrade is not required until you add (in the future) a new device type.
+However, the significant advantages are that the new integration is off the cloud and does not require a separate node.js server.

 Generally, the upgrade instructions are relatively simple:

 a.
 Replace the contents of the existing driver and (if applicable) application.